arsjobus/practice-projects-python/README.md

 Please understand, I do these practice Python programs in this repository to maintain my muscle memory in computer programming.

+The code within this repo may not be used to judge my actual skillset and / or use of design patterns.

 ## Thank you!